smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M03_manage_files_from_the_command_line/11_lab_manage_files_from_the_command_line.md

 * Used wildcards and brace expansion
 * Practiced file movement and cleanup
 * Built a foundation for automating file tasks in real-world systems

----

-Let me know if you'd like:

-* 📥 A downloadable Markdown/PDF version of this lab
-* 🧠 Quiz answer keys
-* ⏭️ Proceed to: *Use Input/Output Redirection and Pipes in Shell*

-You're sharpening your terminal skills like a pro, Shahid ⚙️📁 Keep dominating the CLI!